 Retention – As you might have guessed, retention focuses on encouraging users or visitors to come back to your website.
 In short, the more a user comes back, the longer they are also likely to stay.

-Revenue – Reducing the abandonment rate of the cart page is often important and this is especially tree when the rate is high.
+Revenue – Reducing the abandonment rate of the cart page is often important and this is especially true when the rate is high.
 At the same time, improving products or tweaking price plans can increase revenue, while creating repeat customers is a great way to improve cash flow in general.

 Referral – Are your customers telling people about your business?
 Referrals can be invaluable to any business and this also applies to social media.
 That is to say, likes and shares on Facebook, Instagram Twitter etc can increase the reach and awareness of your brand.